WELCOME FROM JEFF SHAEFFER, MDIV, MA, LCMHCA, ASAT

-For over fifteen years I have been qualified to administer the Myers-Briggs Type Indicator (MBTI).
+For over twenty years I have been qualified to administer the Myers-Briggs Type Indicator (MBTI).
 I have used this tool with individuals and groups to help people understand their own personality, as well as how they interact with others.
 This has been critical as I have worked with people regarding successful job placement.

 As a Christian, my faith is the core of who I am.
 I respect and understand the importance of a person’s belief system and how that influences life decisions, even if it is a faith different from my own.
 I am eager to work with clients of all backgrounds to achieve optimum health and meet their personal objectives.